Exclusive: No change to mental health access this year, despite changes to subsidised sessions

 Why was this done?

-The Government said it did this because the increased sessions were not being used by those in the greatest need and were making wait times worse.
+The Government said it did this because the increased sessions were not being used by those in the greatest need and.

 The decision was based on a review of mental health resources in Australia.
 It found significant barriers to accessing mental health care, but didn’t recommend scrapping the 10 extra sessions.